 Corn Work (Corrib) 2020 at Galway International Arts Festival 2020

 John Gerrard presents a new and intimate iteration of Corn Work (Corrib) 2020.
 In Corn Work four local folk figures, the Straw Boys, remade virtually, perform a symbolic wheel of production.
 Changing with the seasons, the figures dance alongside and in dialogue with a virtual portrait of the River Corrib which once provided energy for flour mills in Galway city.
-Straw used in the original production was grown on Brookfield Farm alongside other sites.
-Corn Work will be presented on an LCD screen located upon an artist designed table for the project duration.
+Straw used in the original production was grown on Brookfield Farm and other sites.
+Corn Work will be viewable by the lakeshore through a digital augmentation of the landscape and can be accessed using a QR code.
+The work is physically present in the farm barn and available to visit during the public guided tour days.
 The work is imagined as an active participant in the twelve Exchanges.